saud-learning-services/instructions-and-other-templates/docs/computer-setup.md

 > 1. A tool for getting/updating projects
 > 2. An environment to run it in

 [GitHub](https://github.com) is our tool for distributing projects and managing updates.
-We discuss GitHub in more detail in the next section ([managing projects with GitHub](#github-project-management.md)).
+We discuss GitHub in more detail in the next section ([managing projects with GitHub](github-project-management.md)).
 For now you'll need to:

 - [Create a free GitHub Account](https://github.com/join)
+- _For LS-Ops_ Contact someone on the Canvas API team to be added to the organization on GitHub (you'll need this to access certain projects)
 - [Download GitHub Desktop](https://desktop.github.com)

 > 💡 GitHub Desktop isn't necessary if you'd prefer to work in [Terminal](terminal-basics.md) (but make sure you have [Git](https://git-scm.com/downloads) installed)